Describing Places ESL Activities, Games and Worksheets

 ESL Describing Places Activity - Speaking: Describing, Guessing - Pair Work - Pre-intermediate (A2) - 20 minutes

-In this free describing places speaking activity, students describe places by saying what you can do there.
-This activity can also be used to practice places in a town.
-Each student's worksheet contains the same map as their partner, but different places on each map are missing.
-Students take it in turns to ask about one of the missing places on their map.
-Their partner then describes the place by saying what you can do there, e.g. 'It's a place where you can meet your friends and drink beer'.
-The student then guesses what place is being described from their partner’s description.
+In this free describing places speaking activity, students describe places in a town or city by saying what you can do there.
+In pairs, students take turns asking about one of the missing places on their map.
+Their partner then describes the place by saying what you can do there, e.g. 'It's a place where you can meet your friends and drink beer.'
+The student then guesses the place being described from their partner’s description.
 If the student guesses correctly, they write the name of the place on the map.
-If not, their partner continues to describe the place until the student gets it right.
-This process continues with students taking it in turns to describe places until all the places have been marked on the two students' maps.
+If not, their partner continues to describe the place until the student guesses what it is.
+Afterwards, students check their answers by comparing maps.

 It's a place where Preview